Trip Leader Job Opportunities

-The Road Less Traveled offers three field leader positions: Instructor, Co-Instructor and Intern.
-Co-Instructors and Interns work in conjunction with the Instructor in a variety of supportive roles.
-Most first-year staff are Co-Instructors.
-If, however, you feel you have the qualifications and would like to apply specifically for our Instructor position, please indicate that on your application.
+The Road Less Traveled offers three field leader positions: Trip Leader, Co-Leader, and Intern.
+Trip Leaders guide and engage participants in service learning projects, language immersion programs, backpacking, rock climbing, biking, kayaking, trekking, SCUBA diving, whitewater rafting and more from June through August.
+Co-Leaders and Interns work in conjunction with the Trip Leader in a variety of supportive roles.
+Both Trip Leaders and Co-Leaders have a minimum age of 21; Interns are graduates of a Road Less Traveled program that have completed at least one year of college.
+Most first-year staff are Co-Leaders, but if you feel you have the qualifications and would like to apply specifically for our Trip Leader position, please indicate that on your application.

 Your salary with The Road Less Traveled includes all food, lodging and transportation from the beginning through close of your trip.
 We also offer pro-deals on outdoor equipment from a variety of well-known manufacturers.
 Salaries are based on qualifications and experience, and our goal is to hire as many returning staff as possible.

 Our hiring season generally runs from September until early May.
 We encourage you to apply as soon as possible.

 The following are characteristics/qualifications that each staff person is expected to match regardless of position:

 - Education: Minimum of Bachelor's degree or in the process of completing a degree

 - Maturity: Must be 21 years of age by June 1st and possess mature judgment necessary for the ongoing demands and safety requirements of the program